smeetrs/deep_avsr/README.md

 ## Pre-trained Weights

-Download the pre-trained weights for the Visual Frontend using the following command:
+Download the pre-trained weights for the Visual Frontend from [here](https://drive.google.com/file/d/1cgpu3X6WFbkrMDaHGX-8SWzj4gS-lU6s/view?usp=drivesdk) and for the Language Model from [here](https://drive.google.com/file/d/19viuy3ZXDkmigzdEiRGSZZG1TXwqw3Tb/view?usp=drivesdk).

-	wget --no-check-certificate 'https://docs.google.com/uc?export=download&id=1k0Zk90ASft89-xAEUbu5CmZWih_u_lRN' -O visual_frontend.pt

-Download the pre-trained weights for the Language Model using the following command:

-	wget --load-cookies /tmp/cookies.txt "https://docs.google.com/uc?export=download&confirm=$(wget --quiet --save-cookies /tmp/cookies.txt --keep-session-cookies --no-check-certificate 'https://docs.google.com/uc?export=download&id=1Gc1YqaTCEqrITYOWPBvmLezE6Fv_e4fu' -O- | sed -rn 's/.*confirm=([0-9A-Za-z_]+).*/\1\n/p')&id=1Gc1YqaTCEqrITYOWPBvmLezE6Fv_e4fu" -O language_model.pt && rm -rf /tmp/cookies.txt

 Once the Visual Frontend and Language Model weights are downloaded, place them in a folder and add their paths in the `config.py` file.

-Please send an email at `smeetrs<AT>iitb.ac.in` from your institutional email ID for the pre-trained weights of the AO, VO and AV models.
+For the pre-trained weights of the AO, VO and AV models, please send an email at `smeet.shah.c2020<AT>iitbombay.org` from your institutional email ID.
 Place the weights of each model in the corresponding `/final/models` directory.

+***Note:***
+- *Replace `<AT>` with `@` in the email ID while sending an email.
+It may take few days to reply back.
+Please have patience.*
+- *Do NOT open issues on GitHub requesting pre-trained weights.
+Such issues may be deleted.
+I am sharing weights only via replies to email requests from valid institutional email IDs.*
+- *The link for these weights has also been updated.
+If required, please resend an email for new link.*

 ## How To Use